WiiLink24/web/src/content/guide/demae.md

 ### Section III - Installing WADs

-You will now install the Food Delivery Channel and Address Settings channels.
+You will now install the Food Channel and Address Settings channels.

 1. Put your SD card or USB drive in your Wii.